West Cornwall · TR18

 Why Gulval is its own job.

-Gulval Conservation Area covers the village core and church; close design scrutiny on materials and roof form.
+Locally, gulval Conservation Area covers the village core and church; close design scrutiny on materials and roof form.
 The parish has resisted large estate development in recent local plan rounds.
 For extension specifically, parts of Gulval sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Gulval project as a TR18-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Gulval projects parish-up, not template-down — the TR18 context shapes the design from day one.
+Whether the project is on granite churchyard cottages in the centre or further out toward Long Rock, the extension response is locally tuned.

 Planning note